 I grew up in Worthing, a seaside town in England famed for bringing forth the creators of Tank Girl, being the childhood playground of Billy Idol, housing Oscar Wilde while he wrote the Importance of Being Earnest... and maybe you've heard of Leo Sayer?
 Maybe not.
 At any rate, if you've ever been to Worthing you'll never forget laying out on your towel on the knobbly pebble beaches.
 They leave quite an impression.

 At the age of 19, I emigrated to the United States and ended up studying at the Minneapolis College of Art and Design, where I got my Bachelor of Fine Arts.
-(I did much later attend grad school for psychology for a while, but that's another story!)
-Upon graduation, I soon went from scruffy scenic painter to slightly-better-dressed graphic designer, then later moved to the West Coast.
-I've been going down the design path ever since, without letting go of my love of drawing, painting – and now making graphic novels (comic books – I'm on my third one now).
-Over the last 10 years I've lived through the rise and fall of San Francisco, a couple of times.
-I've worked at dotcoms, agencies and banks, had some art shows, painted a couple of murals, made some very quirky animation, and published graphic novels.
+(Much later, I attended grad school for psychology for a bit, but that's another story!)
+Upon graduation, I soon went from scruffy scenic painter to slightly-better-dressed graphic designer, then moved to the West Coast.
+I've been going down the design path ever since, without letting go of my love of drawing, painting – and now making graphic novels.

 It seems there's enough creativity in the air here to ensure a San Franciscan is never down for long.
 I’ve been writing and illustrating graphic novels since 2014 and continue to enjoy working as an interactive designer for web, mobile and print.

 There’s one thing that hasn’t changed about San Francisco: the seagulls still remind me home.